Travelport-xx/travelport-uapi-tutorial/lesson3.md

 ### Air, Rail, and Low Cost Carriers

 The TravelPort uAPI supports three different types of providers.
 The first one is the one we have been using previously, the "gds" provider(s) of Travelport such as Galileo("1G"), Apollo("1V") and Worldspan("1P").
-These provide you with capabilities that one would expect in online shopping and booking of air travel; Lesson 2 was designed to work with this type of provider.
-The uAPI also includes the ability search for Rail travel with several different companies, called "suppliers" in the uAPI language.
+These provide you with capabilities that one would expect in online shopping and booking of air travel; lesson 2 was designed to work with this type of provider.
+The uAPI also includes the ability search for train travel with several different companies, called "suppliers" in the uAPI language.
 The functionality for rail-based travel is accessed in the same general way as we have already seen with air travel, but naturally starting with the `RailService` that is defined in `Rail.wsdl` (in the directory `wsdl/rail_v12_0` in the supplied files with this tutorial.)

 The other type of provider that can be accessed through the uAPI is the unfortunately-named "Low-Cost Carrier" provider; surely all the airlines _think_ they are "low cost."
 In fact, a "Low Cost Carrier" in this terminology is a carrier that does not participate in "global distribution" agreements for their inventory of seats--and that is the 'g' and 'd' in the acronym G-D-S.  So, gdses (like Galileo, Apollo, and Worldspan) typically do not know about the flight schedules, fares, or availability of seats on these airlines.
 Often these airlines sell exclusively via the internet on their own websites.
 We mention this type of provider here for completeness, we will focus primarily on the gds and rail providers as their are numerous special issues that must be addressed when working with the "low cost provider."